Program Highlights & Benefits

 Candidates interested in becoming effective and ethical leaders for schools and communities who can make significant contributions to their fields of knowledge through applied research.

-Candidates who are interested in becoming eligible for a Principal K-12 certificate must have a valid teaching certificate and at least three years of professional school experience.
+Candidates who are interested in becoming eligible for a Principal K-12 certificate must have at least three years of professional school experience.

-Candidates who are interested in becoming eligible for Superintendent’s Letter of Eligibility must provide evidence of six years of instructional, educational specialist and supervisory and administrative service of which at least three of the six years must have been in a supervisory or administrative capacity.
+Candidates who are interested in becoming eligible for Superintendent’s Letter of Eligibility must hold a Principal Certificate and provide evidence of six years of instructional, educational specialist and supervisory and administrative service of which at least three of the six years must have been in a supervisory or administrative capacity.

 What You Learn